 This astonishing river also made a spectacular 750-metre-long gorge, one of the main attractions of the Triglav National Park.
 Only a few metres wide and 15 metres deep, this mysterious place is perfect for hiking and even swimming.
 If you can brave its ice-cold 12-degree water, that is.
 The Soča Gorge can be explored on foot along an interesting thematic trail throughout the year.

 As the place to be for water sports enthusiasts, the Soča’s rapids are particularly inviting for fans of kayaking, rafting, canyoning, while stand-up paddling is possible in the Queen’s calmer sections.
 The Soča and its tributaries also have excellent fishing conditions.
 The top catches among fishermen are the marble trout, grayling, rainbow trout, and marble and brown trout hybrids.
 You can cast your line in the best spots by joining a local fishing guide.

 Slovenia is a nation of cyclists.
 What can we say, the terrain is perfect for mountain biking and our well-maintained, light traffic roads offer superb conditions for road cycling.
 Just ask our world-class champs, Tadej Pogačar, who won the 2020 Tour de France, and Primož Roglič, a ski-jumper turned cyclist who now has 47 victories under his belt.

 But the reason why cycling has been added to our list of the best things to do in Slovenia is because it’s among the healthiest ways of exploring the urban and rural parts of the country up close.
 Like hiking, cycling has incredibly favourable conditions and is a super accessible sport that can be enjoyed by everyone.

 Cycling tours in any region of Slovenia come with their own special features, yet all share the common traits of a flexible means of discovering new places, visiting landmarks, and gaining stamina at the same time.
-As an added value, e-bikes are most handy for tackling slopes and help less-versed cyclists reach Slovenia’s most exciting and distant locations.
+As an added value, e-bikes are most handy for tackling slopes and help less-versed cyclists reach Slovenia’s most exciting and distant locations and enjoy their cycling holidays to the fullest.